Blacklotus89898/ecse316/A2/README.md

 -   Filename of the image for the DFT.
 The default value is moonlanding.jpg, which is the image that was provided to us.

-Please run the following command to run our program:
+Please run the following command to run our program in the terminal.
+Make sure that you are in the directory of this project:

 ```
 python ./fft.py [-m mode#] [-i image_path]